 The Neuropsychology Service and Clinics can provide assessment and treatment recommendations for a wide range of conditions that may affect cognition and/ or behavior, including

 For more information or to schedule an initial evaluation call 312.996.6217.

-Dr. Soble is board certified in Clinical Neuropsychology by the American Board of Professional Psychology (ABPP) and an Associate Professor of Clinical Psychiatry and Neurology.
+Dr. Soble is an Associate Professor of Clinical Psychiatry and Neurology at the University of Illinois at Chicago College of Medicine.
+He also is board certified in Clinical Neuropsychology by the American Board of Professional Psychology (ABPP) and a Fellow of the American Psychological Society (Division 40: Society for Clinical Neuropsychology).
 He graduated with a bachelor’s degree in Psychology as well as a master’s degree and Ph.D. in Counseling Psychology from the University of Illinois at Urbana-Champaign.
 He completed a 1-year Clinical Psychology Internship and 2-year Postdoctoral Fellowship in Clinical Neuropsychology at the James A. Haley VA Hospital in Tampa, FL.

 Dr. Woojin Song specializes in the neuropsychological evaluation of patients with neurological and psychiatric disorders, with particular interests in age-related cognitive decline, dementias, movement disorders, and brain tumors.
 She also provides neuropsychological evaluation for Korean-speaking patients.